scubadam/hamtrack/README.md

 Uses gpiozero and offers a callback param to receive your data.

+Demo testing done using a straw with the encoder disc on the end (no hamsters were harmed in the hacking of this project)

 Sample pushing data to to influxDb rendered in grafana - both running on the Raspberry Pi
 ![image](https://user-images.githubusercontent.com/21081296/119868782-671c6800-bf17-11eb-820d-bc7c3261b7fc.png)